Wraan/cantor/README.md

 docker run -p 8080:8080 --name cantor --link postgres:postgres -d zibix12/cantor:1.0
 ```

 After a moment the application will be running on port 8080.
 You can access it by reaching the `localhost:8080` address.
+The database is set to `create-drop mode`, so each restart will wipe all the data from the database.
+On the startup there are created 2 users: `admin` and `user`, both with `password` password.

 ## Screenshots
 https://prnt.sc/oxpy9t